-- Components are the parts of courses or major areas to be assessed - Weightings are the percentages of marks to be allocated to the components - Feedback is comments about a student's achievement towards task outcomes - Feed-forward is comments that identify specific strategies and/or targets for further improvement
+Components are the parts of courses or major areas to be assessed

+Weightings are the percentages of marks to be allocated to the components

+Feedback is comments about a student's achievement towards task outcomes.

+Feed-forward is comments that identify specific strategies and advice for future improvement for students to action/implement.